Why “I’m Fine” Can be a Trauma Response

 “What has my nervous system learned about what safety means?”

-From that place, emotional distance isn’t a failure - it’s an adaptation that once worked very well but may need renavigating.
+From that place, emotional distance isn’t a failure.
+It’s an adaptation that once worked very well but may need renavigating.

 Therapy isn’t about digging up sterile feelings or turning every conversation into emotional processing.